BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 To use a custom domain for your BlueMap, instead of a numerical IP, it works like any other website.\
 In your domain's DNS settings, you should point an A Record to the IP of the server your BlueMap is hosted on.\
 Keep in mind that _this will not_ remove the need to type the port afterwards!\
 To fix that, you need an external webserver.
-Here is a guide on how to do that with NGINX: [External Webservers]({{site.baseurl}}/wiki/webserver/NginxProxy.html)\
+Here is a guide on how to do that with NGINX: [NginxProxy]({{site.baseurl}}/wiki/webserver/NginxProxy.html)

-> It is not possible to do this with an SRV Record, like you probably did for your Minecraft Server.
+> It is not possible to do remove the port with an SRV Record, like you probably did for your Minecraft Server.
 Browsers do not support SRV Records.
 {: .info .important }

 ## Adding a button to the side-bar